Our Board of Directors

 Allison runs her own consulting practice in Silicon Valley focused on marketing strategy and communications.
 Early in her career she worked in cancer research at Johnson & Johnson, followed by numerous positions in sales and marketing management for medical device organizations including Eppendorf, Carl Zeiss, Radionics and Photoelectron.
 Allison received a Bachelor of Science in Biology from Simmons College and an M.B.A. from Sacred Heart University.
 After her father died from lung cancer, Allison set out to make a difference in the cancer community.
 She served as Chair of the Board of Directors of the National Brain Tumor Foundation (now known as the National Brain Tumor Society) for five years.
 Additionally, she sits on the American Cancer Society Leadership Council for Silicon Valley, the ACS Cancer Action Network (ACS CAN) Board and is current Chair of the 2013, ACS CAN Bay Area Research Breakfast.

-Corrine Fabie is First Vice President, Wealth Advisor for Morgan Stanley.
-In addition to her professional career in financial planning, she has been extremely active as a volunteer in the nonprofit community especially with the Junior League of San Jose where she is a Past President.
-She also serves on the Community Advisory Board of Good Karma Bikes and is a Director of the Farrington Historical Foundation.
+Corrine Fabie is a First Vice President and Certified Private Wealth Advisor® with a financial services firm in Los Gatos.
+In addition to her professional career as a Certified Financial Planner® Professional, she has been extremely active as a volunteer in the nonprofit community especially with the Junior League of San Jose where she is a Past President.
+She also serves on the Community Advisory Board of Good Karma Bikes and is a Past Director of the Farrington Historical Foundation.

 Theresa, an alumna of Stanford University, is a native of San Jose.
 After raising her family, Theresa turned her attention to advocacy for education and literacy in her community.
 In addition to spending over a decade as a volunteer tutor and mentor in several ESL and low-income schools, she has also served on the Board of the San Jose Public Library Foundation since 2004.
 More recently, Theresa has joined Cancer CAREpoint’s Board and is now working closely on how best to partner and expand CCPs services within underserved communities.
 As someone whose family has been deeply affected by cancer, Theresa is passionate about the opportunity to combine two of her interests – education and giving back to the community – with Cancer CAREpoint's mission.
 During her free time, Theresa enjoys taking university level history seminars, keeping active with Crossfit, and traveling with her husband and family.